wallas5h/laskomed/README.md

 "postalCode":"00-149"
 }
 ```
-### More endpoints you will find in documentation:
+### You will find more endpoints in the documentation.
 `http://localhost:8080/laskomed/api/swagger-ui/index.html`